nhejazi/haldensify/paper/paper.md

 functions.
-This algorithm proceeds by, first, partitioning the support of the dependent variable into a user-specified number of bins and recasting the input dataset into a repeated measures structure, in which each observational unit is represented by a variable number of records (with the last record corresponding to the position of the bin over the discretized support into which the observed value of the dependent variable falls).
-Next, the hazard probability, conditional on any covariates, of the dependent variable falling in a given bin along the discretized support is estimated by applying the highly adaptive lasso (HAL) algorithm [@vdl2015generally; @benkeser2016highly; @vdl2017generally] (in this case, for binary regression), via the `hal9001` package [@hejazi2020hal9001-joss; @coyle2022hal9001-rpkg]; this step is often labeled "pooled hazards" regression.
+This algorithm proceeds by, first, partitioning the support of the dependent variable into a user-specified number of bins and recasting the input dataset into a repeated measures structure, in which each observational unit is represented by a variable number of records (with the terminal record corresponding to the position of the bin over the discretized support into which the observed value of the dependent variable falls).
+Next, the hazard probability, conditional on any covariates, of the dependent variable falling in a given bin along the discretized support is estimated by applying the highly adaptive lasso (HAL) algorithm [@vdl2015generally; @benkeser2016highly;
+@vdl2017generally] (in this case, for binary regression), via the `hal9001` package [@hejazi2020hal9001-joss; @coyle2022hal9001-rpkg]; this step is often labeled "pooled hazards" regression.
 Under plausible assumptions on the global variation of the target functional, HAL has been shown to converge at a suitable rate ($\approx n^{-1/3}$ per @bibaut2019fast) for standard semiparametric efficiency theory to apply to any estimators incorporating this conditional density estimator; however, in this application, the $\ell_1$ (i.e., lasso) penalty of the HAL estimator is updated to utilize a loss function suitable for density estimation [@vdl2004asymptotic; @dudoit2005asymptotics].
-In a final step, the conditional hazard estimates are rescaled to conditional density estimates by dividing the estimated hazard probabilities by the respective widths of the bins along the support.
+In a final step, the conditional hazard estimates are rescaled to conditional density estimates by dividing the estimated hazard probabilities by the respective bin widths.

-The advantages derived from the flexibility and rate-convergence properties of this algorithm are especially apparent in causal inference problems with continuous-valued treatments.
+The advantages derived from the flexibility and rate-convergence properties of this algorithm are especially apparent in causal inference problems with continuous treatments.
 In such problems, a key nuisance parameter is the generalized propensity score (GPS), the conditional density of the treatment, given covariates.
 This nuisance parameter is required to be well-estimated (in a rate-convergence sense) for the construction of asymptotically efficient estimators (e.g., of treatment effects), which attain the minimal possible variance in a given regularity class.
-Such estimators are desirable since, theoretically speaking, they are admit the tightest confidence intervals and most sensitive hypothesis tests, making inference based upon these more informative for downstream decision making.
-For example, the GPS is a nuisance parameter required for the estimation of the counterfactual mean of a modified treatment policy (MTP) [@haneuse2013estimation; @diaz2018stochastic], a type of intervention that perturbs the natural (or observed) value of the treatment.
+Such estimators are desirable since, theoretically speaking, they admit the tightest confidence intervals and most sensitive hypothesis tests, making inference based upon these more informative for downstream decision making.
+For example, the GPS is a nuisance parameter required for estimation of the counterfactual mean of a modified treatment policy (MTP) [@haneuse2013estimation; @diaz2018stochastic], a type of intervention that perturbs the natural (or observed) value of the treatment.
-Doubly robust estimators of this causal effect are implemented in the `txshift` `R` package [@hejazi2020txshift-joss; @hejazi2022txshift-rpkg], which relies upon `haldensify` for estimation of the GPS and has been used in estimating counterfactual vaccine efficacy based on MTPs interpretable as corresponding to hypothetical (next-generation) vaccines that modulate the activity of target immunologic biomarkers in vaccine efficacy clinical trials [@hejazi2020efficient].
-Alternative, asymptotically efficient and nonparametric inverse probability weighted (IPW) estimators [@ertefaie2020nonparametric] of such a counterfactual mean parameter are implemented in `haldensify`'s `ipw_shift()` function, which constructs these IPW estimators by combining `haldensify`'s GPS estimator (implemented in the eponymous `haldensify()` function) with the sieve estimation framework to select an asymptotically optimal IPW estimator with respect to a criterion rooted in semiparametric efficiency theory; a formal description of these novel IPW estimators is given in @hejazi2022efficient.
+Doubly robust estimators of this counterfactual quantity are implemented in the `txshift` `R` package [@hejazi2020txshift-joss; @hejazi2022txshift-rpkg], which relies upon `haldensify` for estimation of the GPS and has been used in estimating counterfactual vaccine efficacy based on MTPs interpretable as corresponding to hypothetical (next-generation) vaccines that modulate the activity of target immunologic biomarkers in vaccine efficacy clinical trials [@hejazi2020efficient].
+Alternative, asymptotically efficient and nonparametric inverse probability weighted (IPW) estimators [@ertefaie2020nonparametric] of such counterfactual mean parameters are implemented in `haldensify`'s `ipw_shift()` function, which constructs these IPW estimators by combining `haldensify`'s GPS estimator (implemented in the eponymous `haldensify()` function) with the sieve estimation framework to select an asymptotically optimal IPW estimator with respect to criteria rooted in semiparametric efficiency theory; @hejazi2022efficient give a formal description of these novel IPW estimators.

 # `haldensify`'s Scope